BC Energy Step Code for new buildings

 Step 1 is designed to familiarize builders with measuring energy efficiency.
 Builders will need to use a whole-building energy model to calculate the energy consumption of their buildings as well as have a building airtightness test done.
 However, the construction of the building remains the same as conventional construction and it only needs to meet the performance of the base BC Building Code.
 The Step Code forms a framework by which the construction industry can, over time, “step up” the performance of their buildings to the net-zero energy ready level that must be achieved by 2032.

-Based on the first phase of stakeholder engagement, a proposed implementation timeline has been established (endorsed by Kelowna City Council on March 26, 2018), with a requirement for Step 1 compliance starting April 1, 2019 for all Part 9 residential buildings.
+Based on stakeholder engagement, a proposed implementation timeline for mandatory compliance is being proposed, with a requirement for Step 1 compliance starting April 1, 2019 for all Part 9 residential buildings.
+This will be presented back to Council later this fall.